jjcurtin/lectures_other/2021/TedX/overview.md

 # Titles
 **Digital Disruptive Change: Promise, Progress, and Pitfalls for Mental Healthcare**

+**Digital Disruptive Change in Mental Healthcare: Promise, Progress, and Pitfalls**

+**Digital Disruptions: Promise, Progress, and Pitfalls for Mental Healthcare**

 **Digital Disruptions in Mental Healthcare: Promise, Progress, and Pitfalls**

-**Digital Disruptions: Promise, Progress, and Pitfalls for Mental Healthcare**

 …Opportunities and Obstacles in the 21st Century